fbcosentino/opensimpit/arduino_sketch/README.md

 ![Taken from https://microcontrollerelectronics.com/wp-content/uploads/2018/03/stm32f103c8t6_serial.png](doc/bluepill_serial.png)

+To flash the firmware:
+- Move the top yellow jumper (BOOT0) to the right
+- Reset the board
+- `Upload` the sketch
+- Move the jumper to the left (or simply remove it)
+- Reset the board

 \*\*\* **_This is not needed for the other boards, which work out-of-the-box._** \*\*\*

 ### Wiring

-The OpenSimPit main board uses fixed pins groups for the function categories, as below:
+The OpenSimPit main board uses fixed pin groups for the function categories, as below:

 #### I2C Bus